 When we stumbled into the full-time RV life, there was never a possibility that our pets wouldn’t go with us.
 We had two dogs and a cat.
 The cat, of course, is the queen of the house, so this article is about her and full-time RVing with a cat.
 This includes daily life as well as travel day issues.
-You can read our tips for traveling with restricted breed dogs here.
+This article is specifically about the cat.
+Here are our tips for traveling with dogs.

 In general, our ruler, I mean cat, adapted perfectly to the RV.
 Our few challenges included placing the litter box, solving a feeding problem, and saving the faux leather sofa from her claws.

 Litter Box Challenges

 One of the biggest challenges to full-time RVing with your cat is where to put the litter box.
 To me the primary issues are finding room for it, reducing litter being tracked everywhere, and eliminating any odor.
 I’ve heard of RVers who put it in the shower and others who designate a cabinet for the box and cut a hole in the door.
 We are fortunate to have a toy hauler, so there is plenty of room for the litter box under the sink in the garage.